UK's West Midlands pension manager to pull out of hedge funds

 LONDON The UK's West Midlands Pension Fund is in the process of withdrawing its hedge fund allocations of just over 200 million pounds ($300 million), becoming the latest institution to end the use of these relatively expensive and complex products.

-The local government pension scheme fund, which manages more than 10 billion pounds, gave no reason for the move.
+The local government pension scheme fund, which manages more than 10 billion pounds ($15 billion), gave no reason for the move.

 The near $3 trillion global hedge fund industry has seen large pension funds such as the California Public Employees' Retirement System and the PFZW in the Netherlands pull out in the last year, citing high costs, complexity and poor performance.